mktrevor/pa_trevorar/DesignDocument.md

 ## User Interface
 > Users will interact with this software completely through the terminal and through input gml and txt files.
 The input gml file will include information on all of the social network users, so the user will be able to edit this information before the program is run.
 Also, I could add options for the user to change information or add new users after the program has been started.
 The user will also be able to input a list of the friend connections they want to add or remove, through an input txt file, and then the program will implement the connections itself.

 >The software won't have a GUI, but it should be simple to run using only the terminal and correct input/output files.
+I'll have to make sure to send out appropriate messages when errors arise so that the user knows what is going wrong.

 ##Test Cases
 > I will test my system by creating multiple different test gml files and test txt files.
 These files will include user data and connections in multiple different orders and numbers to make sure my program can handle the input files regardless of their size and order of information.
 > + I'll test the system by running it multiple times with the different gml and txt files and making sure it runs correctly with all of them.
 > + Some potential problem cases are: Incomplete gml files (users without all of the information needed), multiple users with the same names/ages/zip codes, and txt files that try to make connections between non-existent users.
 > + To test these, I'll make input gml files that are incomplete and make sure the user objects are instantiated correctly.
 Also, I'll make gml files that have users with the same information to see how my program deals with them.
 Then, I'll also create input txt files that try to create connections between users that exist and don't exist and see how it handles it.
+> + Lastly, I'll try running the program with invalid input files to see if it catches the errors, and I'll run it with files that include names that don't match any users to make sure that the exception handling is being done corectly.

 > + For my addUserData() function, I'll try to test it using incomplete gml files (users missing a name/age or other information).
 I would expect it to create the users normally but simply leave some fields blank.
 > + For my GMLWriter::write() function, I'll try running it with many different lists of users to make sure it can handle different sizes and orders of information.
 I expect it to work the same and organize the data itself.
 Also, I can run it with incomplete users, in which case I would expect it to fill the output gml file normally but with a few blank fields for the missing information.